ArshansGithub/muse-agent-api/DISPATCHER.md

    spawn a worker (Worker spawn section) and track it.
 (Covers your own restart and any gap: the previous worker may still be alive — two workers briefly doing one stateless request is harmless, last write wins.)
+4. Reset the dispatch counter: `echo 0 > ~/workspace/agent-api/dispatcher.dispatch_count`.
+   (Every generation starts at zero; the counter drives rotation below.)
-4. Enter the main loop.
+5. Enter the main loop.

 ## Main loop